Wildsong/docker-varnish/README.md

 docker run --rm -v letsencrypt_certs:/etc/letsencrypt cc/certbot show_account
 ```

-I had a lot of trouble getting the stupid thing to run the bundle.sh when it created
+I trouble getting the Certbot container to run bundle.sh when it created
 a new set of certificate files and had to run it manually, you can do that with

 ```bash